Gordon Wu: Business

 Wu has been an advocate for more than two decades for the construction of Asia's largest bridge project linking Hong Kong, Macau, and China's Zhuhai city.
 The Hong Kong-Zhuhai-Macau Bridge project was given support by the PRC government in August 2003.
-The bridge will traverse two-man-made islands, allowing it to go through an undersea tunnel and let shipping pass.
+The bridge traverses two man-made islands, allowing it to go through an undersea tunnel and let shipping pass.
 The concept is based on the existing Chesapeake Bay Bridge-Tunnel in Virginia, United States.

 Since the 1980s, Wu has steered Hopewell Holdings towards developing his vision of creating an advanced transport system for China's manufacturing powerhouse in the Pearl River Delta, which includes much of Guangdong Province and makes use of its proximity to Hong Kong to access professional services and logistics.

 Wu has predicted that commercial development in Hong Kong will focus upon the growth of four major pillar industries including retailing, tourism, and logistics.
 He predicts a diminishing role for the property and textiles industries.

 Gordon Wu designed the first build-operate-transfer (BOT) project for the China Hotel in 1979, thus "leading the way" into China.
 Wu and Hopewell went on to build power plants (Shajiao B and C) and other infrastructure projects in China, using the BOT structure.